• home

 Location : Harare

-Travel to Harare today (approximately 8–9 hours).
+Travel to Harare today.
 The first part of your journey takes you to the border with Zimbabwe.
-After crossing, continue to Harare.
-There will be a chance to explore the town, stock up on whatever you need at a market or shop and use an ATM.
+After crossing and going through border formalities, you'll continue to Harare.
+There will be a chance to explore the town when you arrive, as well as stock up on whatever you need at a market or local shop.

 Day :12